-Hypoallergenic refers to a product causing less allergic reactions in consumers.
-Seeing this word on a cosmetic package, however, doesn't guarantee a stamp of safety compared with products not marked as hypoallergenic.
-Since the guidelines for cosmetics and moisturisers are not rigid, manufacturers may claim a product to be hypoallergenic but they do not have to provide support for these claims.
+Hypoallergenic refers to a product (face cream, body and face creams) causing less allergic reactions in consumers.
+Seeing this word on a package, however, doesn't guarantee a stamp of safety compared with products not marked as hypoallergenic.
+Since the cosmetic guidelines are not rigid, manufacturers may claim a product to be hypoallergenic-but the FDA doesn't require manufacturers to provide support for these claims.
 So, what can you do?
-If you've had a reaction from certain ingredients in the past, check the label for these allergic substances-manufacturers are required to list all ingredients on the packaging of cosmetics.
+If you've had a reaction from certain ingredients in the past, check the label for these allergic substances-manufacturers are required by the FDA to list all ingredients on the packaging.

-Natural vs. Organic moisturisers and face creams
+Natural vs. Organic

-Natural products use ingredients that come from botanical sources (and may or may not use chemicals).
+Natural products (face cream, body and face creams) use ingredients that come from botanical sources (and may or may not use chemicals).
 Organic products claim to have ingredients that are grown without chemicals, pesticides, or artificial fertilizers.
-Unfortunately, the loose guidelines make most cosmetics vulnerable to misleading labels, and natural and organic products are not necessarily any better.
+Unfortunately, the loose FDA guidelines make most products (face cream, body and face creams) vulnerable to misleading labels, and natural and organic products are not necessarily any better.